Introduction to MySQL Index Types

 5. Spatial

-The Spatial indexes are a new index type in MySQL and not broadly used.
-MySQL allows to create Spatial indexes on geometry-valued columns with NOT NULL constraint.
+Spatial indexes in MySQL are a new index type and have not gained widespread usage.
+MySQL allows the creation of Spatial indexes on geometry-valued columns with NOT NULL constraint.
 The spatial index creates an R-tree index.
 The engine builds up a B-tree index for storage engines that maintain nonspatial indexing of the spatial table columns.
-This B-tree index applied on spatial values provides benefits for precise value lookups, however not for the range scans.
-The optimizer may apply spatial indexes stated on columns which are SRID-restricted.
+This B-tree index applied to spatial values provides benefits for precise value lookups, but not for the range scans.
+The optimizer may apply spatial indexes to columns that have SRID restrictions.

 Below is the code to query the Spatial Index: